 A Serbian-American actor, writer and producer, born in Belgrade, Yugoslavia, to a sportsman father and an artist mother, Aleksandar naturally became interested in those areas of life from his earliest childhood.
-In the 90s they moved to Moscow, where, with becoming a fluent Russian speaker, as well as attending a mathematical lyceum and competing in mathematics at the famous Lomonosov University while only 11 years old, Aleksandar also started training in swimming, karate, ballroom dancing, and singing, piano and guitar.
+In the 90s they moved to Moscow, where, with becoming a fluent Russian speaker, as well as attending a mathematical lyceum and competing in mathematics at the famous Lomonosov University at only 11 years of age, Aleksandar also started training in swimming, karate, ballroom dancing, and singing, piano and guitar.
 What followed next was a move to London, where he completed elementary school and started soccer training.
 After that, he returned to Belgrade, where he graduated from the Fourth Belgrade Gymnasium (high-school) among the best students.
 During that period, he began to attend acting classes, but also committed seriously to soccer.

 Talent and hard work more than payed off, so Aleksandar received a sports scholarship to the prestigious Royal Holloway University of London.
 At only 20 years of age, he graduated with a BSc in Computer Science.
 Together with his regular studies, he played soccer for London's All-star team.
 He returned then to Serbia to start his professional soccer career.
 However, parallel to that, he was accepted to the famous Serbian acting school, and realized that he was more drawn to acting.
 He also passed the IQ test with the maximum score and became a member of MENSA (a society made up of people with extremely high IQ levels), and also began studying Italian, Flamenco dancing and started kick-boxing training.